loginmycode/java-learn/src/main/java/ConceptDetails/Ms-Desgin-Pattern.md

     An online retail application where the product catalog requires frequent updates and fast queries.
 Using CQRS, the write model ensures consistency when updating product information, while the read model provides quick responses for customer queries.'

 # SAGA Pattrn  (System for Automated Geoscientific Analyses)

-  - Saga manages distributed transactions across multiple microservices by coordinating a sequence of local transactions.
+  - SAGA manages distributed transactions across multiple Microservices by coordinating a sequence of local transactions.

     An order processing system where placing an order involves multiple services (payment, inventory, shipping).
 The saga pattern ensures that all steps are completed successfully, and if any step fails, compensating actions roll back the previous steps.